Idle server connections reaping

-This article covers a couple of specific situations relevant to how connections are handled after the client side goes down and the impact on Aerospike Server versions prior to 4.8.
+This section covers a couple of specific situations relevant to how connections are handled after the client side goes down and the impact on Aerospike Server versions 4.7 and earlier:

 1. Client machine gets stopped gracefully (normal shutdown) or only the client process is killed on a running client machine.

 This would result in all connections to that client getting closed as part of a normal tcp termination handshake.

 2. Client machine is killed un-gracefully. (ie: server or VM crash, power outage, etc…)

 In the event of an ungraceful client shutdown there are two possibilities in terms of closing connections:

 a.
 Connections were idle on the server and waiting for client to send a request.

 In Aerospike Server version 4.7 and earlier, these connections will stay alive and be subject to keep-alive kernel policies and proto-fd-idle-ms.